ANCPLabOldenburg/bids_manager_documentation/book/editor.md

  <br>

-  * BIDSplorer includes a `Graph` option for functiona images that allows to see the how the signal changes over time.
-This graph will help you spot "jumps" or big irregularities that could be cause by the participant movements or scanner artifacts.
+  * BIDSplorer includes a `Graph` option for functional images that allows to see the how the signal changes over time.
+The graph will help you spot "jumps" or big irregularities that could be cause by the participant movements or scanner artifacts.
 <img src="../static/editor_gifs/5_graph_volumes.gif" alt="graph" width="600px">

  <br>